QuantEcon/python-lecture-sandpit.myst/lectures/ak2_zejin.md

 We shall do that next.

-After we derive a closed form solution, we'll pretend that we don't know and will compute an equilibrium outcome  paths by first formulating it as a fixed point of a mapping from  sequences of factor prices and tax rates to sequences of factor prices and tax rates, and then iterating to convergence on that mapping.
+After we derive a closed form solution, we'll pretend that we don't know and will compute  equilibrium outcome  paths.

+We'll do that  by first formulating an equilibrium  as a fixed point of a mapping from  sequences of factor prices and tax rates to sequences of factor prices and tax rates.

+We'll compute an equilibrium by iterating to convergence on that mapping.

 ## Closed form solution

-To get the special chapter 2 case of  Auerbach and Kotlikoff (1987) {cite}`auerbach1987dynamic`, we  set both $\delta_o$ and $\delta_y$ to zero.
+To get the special chapter 2 case of  Auerbach and Kotlikoff (1987) {cite}`auerbach1987dynamic`, we  set both $\delta_{ot}$ and $\delta_{yt}$ to zero.

 As our special case of {eq}`eq:optconsplan`, we compute the following consumption-savings plan for a representative young person: